 Performance is the critical factor that decides which platform people choose for their online stores.
 Customers tend to abandon ecommerce stores that take too long to load and won’t return to purchase anything from your website in the future.
 You can’t afford to have an ecommerce website with poor performance.

-In Magento vs Woocommerce comparison performance of the website depends significantly on the hosting provider, the size of the files, the number of extensions you add to your online store.
+In the Magento vs Woocommerce comparison performance of the website depends significantly on the hosting provider, the size of the files, the number of extensions you add to your online store.
 Magento and WooCommerce are both self-hosted platforms and are pretty fast by default.

 With Magento 2, the average loading time is now below two seconds due to full-page caching technologies such as Varnish and NGINX.
 If your Magento store is running on powerful dedicated hosting then it will deliver high-performance results.
 If don’t want to worry about hosting we recommend Magento Commerce Cloud that is a cloud-based edition that runs on Amazon Web Services (AWS)